Practical tips for holding your baby and helping them attach for a comfortable feed.

 Support your baby to attach well

 Whichever position you choose, helping your baby to latch well is key to comfortable and effective feeding.
-When your baby takes a deep mouthful of your breast this helps them feed well and makes feeding comfortable for you.
+When your baby takes a large mouthful of your breast this helps them feed well and makes feeding comfortable for you.

 Get your baby ready